oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/test_wls_docker_image-stack/Readme.md

-These are the raw stack files that you have to upload to your Resource Manager in order to create the server to run the labs for the wls wdt/tooling session
+These are the raw stack files that you have to upload to your Resource Manager in order to create the server to run the labs for the wls wdt/tooling session, you should download them before to start the labs to your local folder

 Log into your tenancy